w3c/longtasks/loaf-explainer.md

 # Long Animation Frames (LoAF)
 Long Tasks Revamped

+## Diclaimer
+This is work in progress.
+Feedback welcome, early for expectations :)

 ## History

 Long tasks have long been a way to diagnose and track lack of responsiveness or "jankiness", which eventually affects core web vital metrics like [INP](https://web.dev/inp/).
 Developers have been using them with varying degrees of success, and now we can learn from the